Anon-Planet/thgtoa/guide.md

 ##### If you cannot use Tor:

 Use the Linux Distro of your choice.
 We would recommend Ubuntu or Fedora for convenience but any other would work too.
 Be sure to not enable any telemetry.
-You could go with the risky route: See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+You could go with the risky route: See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

 ##### Choose a browser within the VM:

 This time, we will recommend Brave browser.

-See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM]
+See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM:]

 See [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:] as well.